networkx/networkx/doc/source/reference/api_changes.rst

 ----------
 For Graph and DiGraph self loops are now allowed.
-This might affect code or algorithms that add self loops which were indented to be ignored.
+This might affect code or algorithms that add self loops which were intended to be ignored.

 Use the methods